 - Paint, oil pastels or glitter to decorate.

 What You Do:

-- Draw the puppet body on black poster board.
+- Now encourage her to draw a puppet body on black poster board.
 Draw the left arm separate from the body.
 The left arm is created in two parts; the first is drawn from the shoulder to the hand, including the elbow, the second part is to re-draw the shoulder to just above the elbow.
 Make sure these two extra pieces are big enough to fit brads into them, they will be jointed and moveable.

 - Cut out all three pieces of your puppet from the poster board.

 - Attach the arm pieces to the body using the brads; one brad will join the hand and elbow piece to the small shoulder to elbow piece, then that is attached to the shoulder missing an arm.